 |LETTER PLAN||LOWEST PREMIUM||HIGHEST PREMIUM|

 Medicare Supplement Plan G pays the Part A deductible, Part A coinsurance, and Part B coinsurance, among other expenses.
-Premiums range from $144.60 to $509.57 per month in Philadelphia, PA.
+Premiums begin at $144.60 monthly in Philadelphia, PA.

 Medicare Supplement Plan N pays the Part A deductible, Part A coinsurance, and Part B copays, among other expenses.
-In Philadelphia, PA, monthly premiums range from $113.38 to $435.00.
+In Philadelphia, PA, monthly premiums begin at around $113.38.

 Medicare Supplement Plan F covers almost all medical expenses that Medicare does not.
-Philadelphia, PA, monthly premiums range from $173.59 to $530.12 per month.
+Philadelphia, PA, monthly premiums start from $173.59 per month.

 Part D is Medicare for prescriptions.
-Since Medigap and Medicare Supplements do not include coverage for Part D, which consists of a “donut hole” or coverage gap, many people shop for a Part D standalone plan.
+Since Medigap and Medicare Supplements don’t include coverage for Part D, which consists of a “donut hole” or coverage gap, many people shop for a Part D standalone plan.
 Aetna, Wellcare, and Humana are among other popular Part D providers in Philadelphia, PA.

 |Clear Spring Health||$18.20||$480||2|